junh1024/adt-fork/README.md

 impediment to your use of the toolbox, please contact me with details of your application.

-Some functions and data were downloaded from other sources and covered by other licenses.
+Some functions and data were downloaded from other sources and are covered by other licenses.
 These are listened in the AUTHORS file.

 Please note that the Faust backend is capable of producing Ambisonic decoders that may be covered by US Patent 5,757,927 and possibly others.
 The AllRAD and EPAD design techniques were implemented from published descriptions [1,2,3,16], which do not assert any intellectural property rights.
-Please consult your own legal council for any questions about your use is this Toolbox.
+Please consult your own legal council with any intellectual property questions about your use is this Toolbox.

 References